ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 4. Under **Variables**, provide the required values (**resource_group_name**, **ssh_key_name**) by clicking the edit for each row.
 The variable **maintenance** must be true.
 7. Scroll to the top of the page and click **Apply plan**.
 Check the logs to see the status of the services created.

-Explore the resources that were created by clicking below and selecting the instance with matching prefix:
+Explore the resources that were created by clicking below and selecting the instance with matching prefix.
+Locate all of the resources in the diagram above.
 - [{{site.data.keyword.vpc_short}}](https://{DomainName}/vpc-ext/network/vpcs)
 - [{{site.data.keyword.vsi_is_short}}](https://{DomainName}/vpc-ext/compute/vs)
 - [{{site.data.keyword.vpn_short}}](https://{DomainName}/vpc-ext/network/vpngateways)